decredcommunity/outreach/pr-materials-march-2020.md

 1. Secure: Decred's is a fork-resistant store of value, proven to be twenty times more expensive to attack than Bitcoin (given equal conditions like hashrate and market cap) thanks to its hybrid PoW/PoS model that places checks and balances between miners and stakeholders.
 2. Adaptable: Decred has built-in formalized governance that allows it to make changes to its consensus rules while avoiding sustained chain splits (and creation of new currencies).
 3. Sustainable: Both consistent funding through block rewards and the skin in the game model of stakeholder voting make Decred sustainable in the long-term.
-Where other projects are discussing developer funding, Decred is not only paying developers around the world - it's also autonomously selecting community leads, its PR firm, and building a decentralized exchange ruled by the collective intelligence of the community.
+Where other projects are discussing developer funding, Decred is not only paying developers around the world - it's also autonomously selecting community leads, its PR firm, and building a decentralized exchange.

 **Why haven't I ever heard of Decred?**